 Morningstar Ratings of 529 Plans

-Morningstar upgraded two 529 plans and downgraded nine 529 plans.
+Morningstar upgraded nine 529 plans and downgraded eight 529 plans.
 The changes were in the Bronze, Neutral and Negative ratings.
 There were no changes in the Gold and Silver ratings.

 The four 529 plans with Gold ratings include:

 - ScholarShare 529 (California)

 The 13 529 plans with Silver ratings include: